Background of the Russo-Georgian War: Dissolution of the Soviet Union and the 1992-1993 war

 Tensions grew in 1989 when the request to separate from Georgia and joining Russia was issued by the meeting of ethnic Abkhaz in the village of Lykhny.
 Gamsakhurdia's pro-Georgian movement responded with counter-demonstrations of its own and the region became fractured over ethnic ties which led to deadly clashes.
 On August 25, 1990, Abkhazia was declared as a union state of the USSR by the Abkhaz Supreme Soviet.
+The next day, the Georgian parliament annulled the declaration, and the annulment was also approved by the Georgian deputies of the Abkhaz Supreme Soviet.
 Vladislav Ardzinba became the chairman of the Abkhaz Supreme Soviet in December 1990.
 Ardzinba's appointment was sanctioned by Georgia's leader Gamsakhurdia.
-According to former Russian Foreign Minister Andrei Kozyrev, when the Soviet Union began to disintegrate, the Soviet leadership decided to use the threat of the loss of Autonomous Soviet Socialist Republics against the seceding Union republics and deployed Ardzinba, who lived and worked in Moscow, to Abkhazia to facilitate Abkhazia's separation from Georgia.
+According to then Russian Foreign Minister Andrei Kozyrev, when the Soviet Union began to disintegrate, the Soviet leadership decided to use the threat of the loss of Autonomous Soviet Socialist Republics against the seceding Union republics and deployed Ardzinba, who lived and worked in Moscow, to Abkhazia to facilitate Abkhazia's separation from Georgia.

 The Abkhaz, like the South Ossetians, strongly favoured the continuation of the Soviet Union and distrusted the Georgian authorities; 99% of the Abkhaz voting in the referendum voted for sustaining the Soviet Union in March 1991.
 Ardzinba requested the deployment of the Russian airborne battalion in Sukhumi in response to Gamsakhurdia's anti-Soviet rhetoric in March 1991.
 After August 1991, Zviad Gamsakhurdia reached an agreement with the Abkhaz community on the new structure of the 65-seat legislative organ of Abkhazia, which gave the Abkhaz minority 28 mandates.
 More numerous Georgian community of Abkhazia was given only 26 seats.
+A two-thirds majority was to be required to pass "important legislation" to ensure that key decisions would not be taken without approval from both Abkhaz and Georgian deputies and each side would hold veto power in principle.
 After September 1991 elections, the majority of 11 representatives of other ethnicities of Abkhazia joined the Abkhaz camp.